jleeson306/asheswithoutnumber/content/index.md

 ---
-title: Welcome to Ashes Without Number
+title: JLeeson RPG Wikis
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+This is the wiki for Ashes Without Number being run by jleeson.
+This wiki will contain information on factions, locations, and other stuff with time.